-There are several places to look for job vacancies as a pet shop assistant including local newspapers, job centres, the Pet Industry Federation website.
+There are several places to look for job vacancies as a pet shop assistant including local newspapers, job centres and online jobs board.
 You could also take your CV into pet shops in case any future vacancies arise.

 You may also be able to get into this job through an apprenticeship scheme.
-You can search for apprenticeship vacancies on the National Apprenticeship Service’s Vacancy Matching Scheme.
+You can search for apprenticeship vacancies on the National Apprenticeship Service website.

 Salary and benefits